 But there's still a lot of work left for them to do to decrease

-Note that our helmet evaluations are normally a combined effort
+Note that our helmet evaluations are a combined effort

-windscreens.
-Evaluators wear correctly fitted, high quality earplugs (even
+Evaluators wear correctly fitted, high quality ear plugs (even when

 Note also that perceived noise levels will vary, depending on the

-individual.
-Noise can be caused by many factors, including helmet fit; the
+Noise can be caused by many factors, including helmet fit, the

-type of motorcycle and windscreen; wind speed and direction and even the type of
+type of motorcycle and windscreen, wind speed and direction and even the rider's

-excellent, and this is where the smaller shell pays dividends, because the
+is where the smaller shell pays dividends, because the ZS-806

 The ZS-806, even with the internal sun visor, weighs below

-company, as you can see in the chart below,
+some pretty good company, as you can see in the chart below,

 Motorcycle Helmet Weights page: